 - URL parameters

-Canonicals tell Google which version of a page is the main one.
-When misconfigured, the following can compete with each other:
+Canonical tags tell Google which version of a page is the primary one.
+If there are issues here, pages may compete with each other:

 - collections and products